-The white matter reconstruction challenge is composed of 3-subchallenges, all based on the same 3 datasets reflecting the same (or similar) underlying biology.
-We aim to evaluate the ability to predict unseen signal (signal representation; sub-challenge #1), to estimate microstructural measures (signal modeling; sub-challenge #2), and evaluate sensitivity and specificity of potential biomarkers (biomarker evaluation; sub-challenge #3).
+The white matter reconstruction challenge is composed of 4-subchallenges, based on 4datasets reflecting the same (or similar) underlying biology.
+We aim to evaluate the ability to predict unseen signal (signal representation; sub-challenge #1), to estimate microstructural measures (signal modeling; sub-challenge #2 and sub-challenge #4), and evaluate sensitivity and specificity of potential biomarkers (biomarker evaluation; sub-challenge #3).

-The challenges are based on the same 3 datasets:
+The challenges are based on the 4 datasets:

 (1) The MASSIVE brain dataset (Froeling et al., Magn Reson Med.
 2017): and in vivo human dataset based on diffusion weighted PGSE, including multiple shells (b-values), multiple cartesian q-space grids, and over 8000+ volumes

 (2) A high resolution ex vivo mouse dataset (Ianus et al., Neuroimage.
 2018): a high resolution, high SNR state-of-the art dataset with both double diffusion encoding (DDE), double oscillating diffusion encoding (DODE), with 5 different b-values, 6 different diffusion times and gradient frequencies.